AcademySoftwareFoundation/OpenRV/README.md

 To clean your build directory and restart from a clean slate, use the `rvclean` common build alias, or delete the `_build` folder.

+### Using a Python Virtual Environment

+Open RV automatically sets up a Python virtual environment when the user bootstraps (`rvbootstrap`), builds (`rvbuild`) or configures (`rvcfg`) their project.
+After each of these commands, you should see that the executing instance of the terminal is using a virtual environment with the name `_virtualenv`.

+If this is not the case or if you would like to set up your virtual environment directly, you can run the command `rvenv`.

 ### Bootstrap

 Before first your first Open RV build, you must install some python dependencies.